Remote Contractor Management: Best Practices for 2025

 - Signing the contractor agreement and collecting tax forms.

-- Granting access to necessary systems and tools.
+- Granting limited, role based access to necessary systems and tools.

 - Introducing them to key team members and points of contact.